 Benefits of a Geostationary Lightning Mapper

-LMX observations would continue the capabilities GLM offers by supporting persistent severe weather observations of the Western Hemisphere and providing essential forecast information for public safety and efficient economic activity across multiple sectors.
-During ground radar outages LMX, like GLM, would also provide crucial coverage acting as a substitute for any heavily damaged radar during disasters like hurricanes.
+LMX observations will continue the capabilities GLM offers by supporting persistent severe weather observations of the Western Hemisphere and providing essential forecast information for public safety and efficient economic activity across multiple sectors.
+During ground radar outages LMX, like GLM, will also provide crucial coverage acting as a substitute for any heavily damaged radar during disasters like hurricanes.

 Severe Weather Forecasting and Warning

-LMX observations would also contribute to satellite precipitation estimates, benefiting flash flood forecasting in significant portions of the western continental U.S., Hawaii, and U.S. territorial islands that lack adequate radar coverage.
+LMX observations will also contribute to satellite precipitation estimates, benefiting flash flood forecasting in significant portions of the western continental U.S., Hawaii, and U.S. territorial islands that lack adequate radar coverage.

 Hurricane Analysis and Forecasting

-LMX data would be used to assess hurricanes, particularly for forecasting intensity changes, monitoring convective patterns beneath the cloud tops, and helping establish location.
-LMX data would help to diagnose hurricane structure and evolution and aid forecasts of intensity change including rapid intensification.
+Forecasters will use LMX data to assess hurricanes, particularly for forecasting intensity changes, monitoring convective patterns beneath the cloud tops, and helping establish location.
+LMX data will help to diagnose hurricane structure and evolution and aid forecasts of intensity change including rapid intensification.
 Several studies noted a relationship between increased inner-core or rainband lightning activity and a change in the intensity of a hurricane.
 In some cases, lightning bursts preceded rapid intensification.